swang81/swang81.github.io/gameengines.md

 <br>

 ### UE VR Laser Sword
-Here we use Oculus Quest 2 + VDS(Virtual Desktop Streamer) + UE4 to build a VR Laser sword demo game.
+Here I use Oculus Quest 2 + VDS(Virtual Desktop Streamer) + UE4 to build a VR Laser sword demo game.
 All logic are base on blueprint.
 All renderings are done by the host and transmitted through VDS.

 [**Please, see here about how to setup the VR develop enviroment for Oculus Quest2**](/blogs/quest2)